A Subsampling Line-Search Method with Second-Order Results: Global convergence rate and complexity analysis

 This algorithmic change allows us to measure stationarity at a given iterate based on a series of samples.
+Note that our method now requires two gradient evaluations, but that those involve the same sample.
 Under a slightly stronger set of assumptions, Proposition~\ref{prop:complexityJ} then guarantees that sequences of model stationary points of arbitrary length will occur in expectation.
+The proof of this result can be found in the online companion.

 \begin{proposition} Let Assumptions \ref{as:f:lower}, \ref{as:f:H}, \ref{as:accurate:in:prob} and \ref{as:modifalgo} hold, where $\delta$ satisfies~\eqref{eq:bounddeltaepsgendecrease} with $\kappa_g,\kappa_H \in (0,1)$, and $p_k=p\ \forall k$.
 For a given $J \in \mathbb{N}$, define $\Tj^m$ as the first iteration index of Algorithm~\ref{alg:alas} for which